rudzainy/rudzainy.github.io-rosak/_posts/2023-12-25-activerecord-connectionnotestablished-restarting-postgres-for-rails.md

 ```

+Found it!
 Next, backup the `postmaster.pid` file to another folder (eg. the Desktop folder) and restart Postgres.

 ```bash
   $ mv postmaster.pid ~/Desktop